 If you have not authenticated using state auth

-your browser will open prompting you to Authorize your State Tool.
-If the prompt does not appear, paste the link in the state auth
+, your browser will open prompting you to authorize your State Tool.
+If the prompt does not appear, paste the link from the state auth

 output into your browser and click Authorize.